All Episodes

 In fact, not just that, he wants to be idolized by him, which he is.

-So yeah, and I know Cap City fired a lot of.
+So, yeah, and I know Cap City fired a lot of.

 In fact, I'll tell you something.

-If it weren't for the fact that Cap City fired people when they took over ABC, this show wouldn't exist.
+I will tell you, if it weren't for the fact that Cap City fired people when they took over ABC, this show wouldn't exist.

 The man who was my original syndication partner was given his walking papers when Cap Cities merged with ABC.

-And part of his retirement package was two hours of satellite time.
+And part of his retirement package was two hours of satellite time that he was allowed to program and profit from if he could.

 And after an exhaustive international search for talent, he found me.